-How long does bankruptcy take and what are the overall steps in Pennsylvania?
+How long does bankruptcy take and what are the steps in Pennsylvania?

-When bills pile up with no end in sight, bankruptcy can provide the relief you need.
-But many do not know how long it takes to file for bankruptcy and to discharge (wipe out) debt.
-The good news is that in most cases, chapter seven bankruptcy can discharge heavy debt within four to six months.
+When you find that you are unable to get ahead of your bills, and they continue to pile up, bankruptcy can provide the relief you need.
+But how long does it actually take to file for bankruptcy and discharge debt?
+The good news is that in most cases, chapter seven bankruptcy can discharge heavy debt in four to six months.
 All chapter seven cases have three basic steps that we follow at Bononi & Company.

 1. Meet with your attorney to prepare all documents.